AIMadeScripts/pwgen/README.md

 I ran it with
 8 long with "bob" and "8" being the pattern and the must contain variable.
 This resulted in a file with 101,782,840 words and 897.1 MB in size.

+I have also included crunchpipe.sh which instead of creating the file will print to terminal so you can pipe it directly into hashcat for example